iamsahan/AF-2-iamsahan/README.md

-# 🌍 The World Factbook - React + Vite
+# 🌍 CRUSIOUS - All About The World - React + Vite

 A responsive and modern hero section inspired by the CIA World Factbook.
 It offers information about world entities and promotes global awareness.